Dash cams are video-recording equipment mounted on your car’s dashboard. The dash cam usually starts recording immediately you start the vehicle.

 4. Tesla Model S

 The Tesla Model S is one of the more mainstream examples of dash cams being used in vehicles.
-At first, the eight surrounding cameras didn’t have typical dash cam functionality.

-However, Tesla released an update that made the cameras double as a dash cam.
-Known as TeslaCam, the forward-facing cameras allow drivers to record and store video footage on a USB storage.
+Known as TeslaCam, the forward-facing cameras allow drivers to record and store video footage on USB storage.

 Tesla cameras will start recording by themselves, which is important to be aware of.
 Here’s more on what causes Tesla cameras to record.